How To Remove Calcium Flakes From Hot Tub

 Calcium flakes are a common problem for hot tub owners.
 They make the water cloudy, clog the filters and jets, and damage the equipment.
 If you want to get rid of them and prevent them from coming back, follow these six simple steps:

-1. Drain the water completely if there is a lot of calcium build-up.
+- If there is a lot of calcium build-up, drain the water completely.
 Use a garden hose to drain it into the yard or ground.

-3. Clean the base and sides of the hot tub with a pH-neutral cleaner.
+- Clean the hot tub’s base and sides with a pH-neutral cleaner.
 This will remove any remaining calcium flakes and dirt.

 Following these steps, you can enjoy a clear and clean hot tub without calcium flakes.
 Happy soaking!